Top 10 Best Licence Free Walkie Talkies 2026

 • IP55 dust and water-resistant rating

-width= The Motorola XT460 is part of the Motorola XT400 series, the XT460 offers similar features to the Motorola XT420, including the professional two-way radio look, but with an additional LCD display feature allowing channel display.
+The Motorola XT460 is part of the Motorola XT400 series, the XT460 offers similar features to the Motorola XT420, including the professional two-way radio look, but with an additional LCD display feature allowing channel display.

 Pros